aaz25/431-2021/README.md

 - Dr. Love does allow students in degree programs where the course would be an overload to take 431 (and 432) as a fellowship course.
 - Students in the PQHS department wishing to waive 431 should discuss that with their advisor and with Dr. Love (in July or August), and should consider whether [serving as a volunteer teaching assistant](https://github.com/THOMASELOVE/431-2021#note-for-prospective-teaching-assistants) would be in their best interest.

-### Detailed Materials will begin to appear in late July 2021
+### Detailed Materials will appear by August 10

-Dr. Love will begin to post syllabus and other materials for the course in late July 2021.
+Dr. Love will begin to post syllabus and other materials for the course in early August 2021.
 If you have questions about the course in the meantime, you can reach him by email at `thomas dot love at case dot edu`.

 - The course includes many modern ideas for practical work in both statistics and data science, and thus involves considerable programming.
 - The 431-432 sequence teaches students how to use [R](https://cran.case.edu/), [RStudio](https://www.rstudio.com/products/rstudio/), [R Markdown](https://rmarkdown.rstudio.com/) and [the tidyverse](https://www.tidyverse.org/) for data science.
 Although no prior experience with these tools is required, it is definitely helpful.
 We recommend the following starting points highly: